anp8729/Nifi_AutoDeploymentScript/README.md

 #EXAMPLE
     C:\PS> .\AutoDeployment.ps1 -env prod -flow DataTransform

+#FurtherHelp
 Script is properly commented for better understanding.

+#NifiEnvironmentProperties
 One need to replicate properties file in NifiEnvironmentProperties directory for respective enviornment.
 The name should be int he customProperties_<env>.json format. (replace env with dev,prod,stage,qa etc).
 The sample file contains setup variables for SMTP processor, PutSNS processor and DBCPConnectionPool controller service .
 Each json key should exactly match the processor variable names in nifi flow.

+ #Script
+ The script restrict deployment to various environment from the specific environment . like dev will always be deployed to QA, QA will be deployed to stage and stage to prod resply.

+#Registry Bucket Names
+The from environment variable fromEnv in script should match exactly with the bucket name in registry.
+(Update it as per ur bucket names)